 Horizontal marketplaces offer a diverse range of products or services across various industries and categories.
 A horizontal online marketplace caters to a broad audience and aims to fulfill different consumer needs, like an online department store.

-Vertical marketplaces
+Vertical online marketplaces

 Vertical marketplaces focus on a specific industry, sector, or product category, offering a curated selection of goods or services within that niche.
 By specializing in a particular area, vertical marketplaces can provide much more targeted products and experiences to buyers.

-B2B marketplaces
+B2B online marketplaces

 Business-to-business (B2B) marketplaces facilitate buying and selling goods or services between — you guessed it — businesses.
 These platforms typically cater to organizational needs, such as procurement, supply chain management, and vendor sourcing.

-B2C marketplaces
+B2C online marketplaces

 Business-to-consumer (B2C) marketplaces facilitate transactions between businesses and individual consumers.
 These platforms offer a wide range of products from various sellers, with a focus on convenience, selection, and personal shopping experiences.

-P2P marketplaces
+P2P online marketplaces

 Peer-to-peer (P2P) marketplaces connect individuals who want to share products or services.
 P2P online marketplace users can act as both consumers and providers, offering or renting out their goods or services to others within the community.